 Reasons for Considering a Genioplasty

 A Genioplasty is customised to the patient’s requirements.
 An augmentation genioplasty or chin enhancement can either be osseous (releasing and repositioning existing bone) or alloplastic (utilising artificial material).
 Alloplastic options include silicone and porous polyethylene.
 The main disadvantage of alloplastic materials is the risk of infection.
 When adjustments and repositioning of the chin is achieved through movement of a patient’s own bone, this risk is greatly minimised.
 The entire procedure is performed either through an incision inside the mouth or through a small incision on the underside of the chin.
-The procedure can be performed either under general anaesthesia or sedation.

 Immediately after surgery, the face will be fitted with bandages, tape, or otherwise secured in order to speed the recovery process and to reduce swelling.
 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
 Keeping the head elevated during the initial recovery phase is also important.
 Patients sometimes report minor pain associated with surgery, which can usually be treated effectively with oral medication.
 Patients may experience some swelling and bruising of the face, which can be eased by using cold compresses.
 A liquid diet may be required for a few days, as chewing may be difficult.
 While complications are rare, patients can minimize potential problems by carefully following post-operative directions given after surgery.